halls7588/youtube/3_box_rotation/README.md

 Devlog 03 // How to Rotate 2D Objects in Unity

 //description
 Yo, this is my first run with unity!
 I have no prior experience coding in C# so I had a lot of learning to do.
 I was initially going to do a test run by making flappy bird in Unity, but just understanding the basics took me the whole weekend.
-Hope ya'll enjoy this video on how to make squares (or boxes) rotate.
+Hope ya'll enjoy this video on how to make rigidbody2d (squares or boxes) rotate.

 //tasks
 - Get square objects to be displayed on screen